 Vendorsor Resellers accept terms of their agreements to access the Connect platform.

-Product Flow This flow includes product definition and product listing processes:
+Product Flow This business operation requires Vendors to onboard products and list them to Marketplaces that are defined by Distributors and Resellers.
+Therefore, this flow includes product definition and product listing processes:

 Vendors on-board their products and send a listing request to Distributors.